jsmolka/blog/content/posts/horizons/index.md

 {.w-25}

 ## Symbolism
 I included the symbol of each song at the end.
 Starset began designing them back in Divisions.
 Lots of fans got tattoos of their favorite ones.
-The lyrics of a song the symbol often go hand in hand.
+The lyrics of a song and the symbol often go hand in hand.
 Some are obvious, while others leave room for interpretation.
-I leave these up for the reader to decode.
+I invite the reader to decode them.

 - ![](img/symbol-unveiling-the-architecture.png "Unveiling The Architecture")
 - ![](img/symbol-the-breach.png "The Breach")